microsoft/mona-saas/docs/README.md

 ## How can I return to the setup wizard?

 In your browser, navigate to `[Mona base URL]/setup`.

+## Where can I find my offer's Partner Center technical configuration details?

+When you create a SaaS offer through the Partner Center, you have to tell the Partner Center how to connect to you SaaS app to enable transactability with the Microsoft commercial marketplace.
+This is accomplished through your [offer's technical configuration details](https://docs.microsoft.com/en-us/azure/marketplace/create-new-saas-offer-technical).
+These values always be found in the Mona admin center (`/admin`).

 ## Where can I learn more about the various events that Mona publishes?